seabeya/tech-stack/js/README.md

 > 3. Finally, '22222' gets printed, as we know it belongs to the least prioritized task among the tasks inside the given code.

-If you want to see explanations with more examples, I recommend you watch: [YouTube playlist](https://www.youtube.com/watch?v=L18RHG2DwwA&list=PLC3y8-rFHvwj1_l8acs_lBi3a0HNb3bAN&pp=iAQB).
+If you want to see explanations with more examples, I recommend you watch: [YouTube playlist ↗](https://www.youtube.com/watch?v=L18RHG2DwwA&list=PLC3y8-rFHvwj1_l8acs_lBi3a0HNb3bAN&pp=iAQB).

 <br>